 - 5.8.2 It is standard WRMP modelling practice to review the Target Headroom allowance in an iterative way once the final choice of demand-side and supply-side options has been identified.
-A Target Headroom allowance above and beyond the 'baseline' allowance described in section 3.5 is then added to reflect the uncertainties in the yields and benefits of the investment options themselves.
-We refer to this as our final plan headroom allowance. - 5.8.3 Our Adaptive Pathways already accounted for some of this risk in our 'Challenging' future, but it is acknowledged that this only allows for either supply-side or demand-side option benefit uncertainties.
-As described within Technical Report 4.9, we therefore halved the fWRMP19 final plan Target Headroom allowance (resulting in a value of just under 5Ml/d) and incorporated this into the challenging future run.
+A Target Headroom allowance above and beyond the 'baseline' allowance described in section 3.5 is then added to reflect the uncertainties in the yields and benefits of the investment options themselves. - 5.8.3 Our Adaptive Pathways already accounted for some of this risk in our 'Challenging' future, but it is acknowledged that this only allows for either supply-side or demand-side option benefit uncertainties.
+As described within Technical Report 4.9, we therefore halved the fWRMP19 Target Headroom allowance (resulting in a value of just under 5MI/d).
 We consider that the inclusion of this allowance is sufficient to address the combined risk that both futures might occur together, and is in line with standard practice used in WRMPs to manage risk and probability.